grafana/timestream-datasource/README.md

 ## Authentication

-In this section we will go through the different type of authentication you can use for X-Ray data source.
+In this section we will go through the different type of authentication you can use for Timestream data source.

 ### Example AWS credentials